I Failed a Twitter Interview

 "We count volume in square blocks of 1X1.
 So in the picture above, everything to the left of index 1 spills out.
 Water to the right of index 7 also spills out.
 We are left with a puddle between 1 and 6 and the volume is 10."

-Side note for the curious reader: The correct solution to this problem is explained at the bottom.
+Side note for the curious reader: I posted a gist with the correct solution to this problem at the bottom.
 You can keep reading without spoilers :)

 The first thing I tried to do was to figure out how much water we would have at any given index.
 This stroke a resemblance with Calculus and integrals, so I immediately remembered that looking for local maximums could be of use.
 And indeed, in the picture above, the water above index 2 is bounded by the smaller of the two surrounding maximums at index 1 and 6.